Upgrading low temperature waste water streams of separation processes with compression resorption heat pumps.

 An experimental set-up has been constructed at the TU Delft to test the performance of the wet compressor prototype.

-A summary of the results can be found in Gudjonsdottir PhD thesis which can be downloaded from here.
+A summary of the results can be found in Gudjonsdottir PhD thesis.